Return to OCL Faculty List

 Alex has been Chief Executive of the Royal Opera House (ROH) since 2013.
 During his tenure the ROH has undertaken a major transformation of its public facilities including the creation of a new world class theatre and an extension of its digital presence and reach, strengthening its reputation as one of the world's leading lyric theatre organisations.
 Alex is Chair of High House Production Park Ltd, a member of the Board of 14-18 NOW, and a board member of the West End Partnership (the lead strategic body for investment in London's West End) and Global Giving UK.
 Alex was educated at King's College London.
 After a year at KPMG he joined the Arts Council in 1986.
 In 1995 he was appointed Director of Finance and Administration of Tate, then Director of Business in 1999 and Deputy Director in 2002.
 At the end of 2012 Alex was appointed a CBE for his services to the arts, and was made a Fellow of Kings College London in 2016.

 Marya Besharov is Professor of Organisations and Impact and Academic Director of the Skoll Centre for Social Entrepreneurship at the Saïd Business School, University of Oxford.
-An organizational theorist with a background in sociology, she studies how organizations and their leaders navigate competing strategic priorities to achieve both social impact and commercial success.
-She focuses in particular on hybrid organizations such as social enterprises and mission-driven businesses that seek to address deep-rooted societal challenges while also making a financial profit.
-Her research has been published in leading academic journals such as Administrative Science Quarterly, Academy of Management Journal, and Academy of Management Review, as well as practitioner outlets such as Harvard Business Review and Stanford Social Innovation Review.
-Marya is currently an Associate Editor for the Academy of Management Annals, and she serves on the editorial boards of Academy of Management Journal, Administrative Science Quarterly, Organization Science, and Organization Theory.
+Her research focuses on leadership, social innovation and systems change, and she teaches and advises leaders worldwide on how to manage competing strategic priorities for positive social and financial impact.
+Her work has been published in leading academic journals such as Administrative Science Quarterly, Academy of Management Journal, and Academy of Management Review, as well as practitioner outlets such as Harvard Business Review and Stanford Social Innovation Review.
 Marya received a BA in Social Studies, an MA in Sociology, and a PhD in Organizational Behavior from Harvard University.
 She also holds an MBA from Stanford University.
-Prior to her academic career, she worked as a researcher and consultant in the health care field.

 Rachel Davies, Director of Operations, Ashmolean Museum